-People eat large amounts of food, then induce vomiting, use laxatives, diet, fast, or vigorously exercise to compensate.
+People eat large amounts of food, then make themselves vomit, use laxatives, diet, fast, or vigorously exercise to compensate.

 Doctors suspect the diagnosis when people are overly concerned about their weight and their weight fluctuates a lot.